 7. Higher Education Role Analysis (HERA)

-7.1 Human Resources will HERA assess all new posts that fall within the Framework Agreement before the recruitment process begins.
+7.1.
+Human Resources will HERA assess all new posts before the recruitment process begins.
 The only exceptions are if the post has been advertised within the last 2 years and there are no significant changes or if the post is a maternity cover.